 When pressed, Prilleltensky did not elaborate on the search committee’s consideration of Frenk in terms of the university’s athletic enterprise.

-Miami’s current president, Donna Shalala, had been U.S. secretary of health and human services and chancellor of the University of Wisconsin at Madison before taking the job in Coral Gables.
+Miami’s current president, Donna Shalala, had been U.S. secretary of health and human servicesi lc'ed, as we do for such titles when they don't modify the name. dl and chancellor of the University of Wisconsin at Madison before taking the job in Coral Gables.
 Before going to Wisconsin in the late 1980s, she was president of Hunter College and had little experience with Division I athletics.
 But it didn’t take her long to begin turning around the athletic program.
 A year into her tenure at Wisconsin, she fired the football coach and brought in a new athletic director, who hired Barry Alvarez to reboot the football program.
 By 1993 the Badgers made it to the Rose Bowl, and Alvarez went on to coach until 2005.
 He’s now Wisconsin's athletic director.
 Madison "was taking a chance I knew what I was doing," Shalala told The Chicago Tribune in 1993.
 "But I had done my homework.
 I knew we could get first-rate coaches."